stevenminken/tech-it-easy-spring-novi/README.md

 # tech-it-easy-spring-novi
-Spring boot application with Postgres database for NOVI hogeschool
+Spring boot application with Postgres database for NOVI hogeschool.
+In ontwikkeling.